-Increased CD8+ cytotoxic T and CD4+ helper T tumor-infiltrating lymphocytes (TILs) are associated with longer overall and recurrence-free survival in endometrial cancer (Jong et al. 2009), while immunosuppressive regulatory T cells are associated with shorter survival (Willvonseder et al. 2021).
-TILs are known to respond to and track tumor-associated antigens (Wick et al. 2014) to eradicate cancer cells.
-In response, cancer cells activate immunosupressive pathways, including the immune checkpoint molecule programmed death-ligand 1 (PD-L1), to evade immune surveillance (Chan et al. 2019).
-Treatment with immune checkpoint inhibitors reactivates exhausted T cells and is particularly effective in tumors with many neoantigens due to high mutational burden (Chan et al. 2019).
+Treatment with immune checkpoint antibodies that disrupt the PD-1 – PD-L1 pathway reactivate exhausted T cells and is particularly effective in tumors with elevated numbers of neoantigens (Chan et al. 2019).
 In endometrial cancer, POLE and MMRd tumors have over 10 times as many mutations as p53abn and NSMP tumors (Getz et al. 2013) and correspondingly higher TIL densities (Aline Talhouk et al. 2019).
-While systemic therapy is typically unnecessary in POLE cancers due to exceptionally favorable outcomes with hysterectomy alone, anti-PD1 immune-checkpoint inhibitors have demonstrated promising efficacy in advanced, recurrent, or persistent MMRd endometrial cancers after multiple lines of therapy (Konstantinopoulos et al. 2019; Antill et al. 2021).
+While systemic therapy is typically unnecessary in POLE cancers due to exceptionally favorable outcomes with hysterectomy alone, anti-PD1 immune-checkpoint inhibitors have demonstrated promising efficacy in advanced, recurrent, or persistent MMRd endometrial cancers, even after multiple lines of therapy (Konstantinopoulos et al. 2019; Antill et al. 2021).
 More recently, Mansoor R. Mirza et al. (2023) showed that the anti-PD1 antibody dostarlimab was associated with significantly improved outcomes not only in MMRd but also MMRp (MMR proficient, non-POLE) endometrial cancer when added to standard-of-care chemotherapy.
 While the benefit of dostarlimab in MMRp cancers was less than in MMRd cancers, subgroup analysis showed that the benefit in MMRp was driven by p53abn cases (M. R. Mirza et al. 2023).
-These findings contrast to those observed in high-grade serous ovarian cancer (HGSC), a p53-mutated gynecologic cancer with similar histologic and genomic characteristics to p53abn endometrial cancer (Getz et al. 2013), where despite well-documented correlations between TIL and prolonged survival (L. Zhang et al. 2003; Nielsen et al. 2012; Kroeger, Milne, and Nelson 2016) immune checkpoint inhibition has shown limited efficacy (Homicsko and Coukos 2015; Gaillard, Secord, and Monk 2016; Matulonis et al. 2019).
 The factors underlying this promising response to immune checkpoint inhibitors in p53abn endometrial cancer remain poorly understood.

-PARP inhibitors are another class of targeted therapies under investigation in p53abn endometrial cancer (Bosse et al. 2022).
+Additional classes of targeted therapies under investigation in p53abn endometrial cancer include PARP inhibitors and Her2 directed antibodies (Bosse et al. 2022).
 Spurred by remarkable clinical responses in HGSC (Moore et al. 2018), PARP inhibitors have become standard-of-care in BRCA1/BRCA2-mutated or homologous recombination deficient (HRD) cancers across multiple cancer types (Friedlander, Lee, and Tew 2023).
 Compared to HGSC, HRD is less common in p53abn endometrial cancer, with approximately 25% of cases showing evidence of HRD and fewer than 5% with BRCA mutations (Wallbillich, Morris, and Ali-Fehmi 2020).
 In HGSC, HRD tumors have higher immunogenicity than non-HRD tumors, and markers of adaptive immunity are associated with longer overall survival in HRD but not non-HRD tumors (Allen W. Zhang et al. 2018).
 Understanding the relationship between HRD and the immune microenvironment in p53abn endometrial cancers may help inform combination PARP inhibitor and immunotherapy clinical trials (Konstantinopoulos et al. 2022).

-To understand the clinical relevance of TILs in p53abn endometrial cancer, we systematically profiled the immune microenvironment of 256 clinically annotated p53abn endometrial cancers with multiplex immunofluorescence.
-We evaluated the expression patterns of PD1, PDL1 and IDO1, three pharmacologically actionable immunosuppressive molecules with translational relevance to current clinical trials in endometrial cancer.
-Finally, we investigated the relationship between TILs, homologous recombination deficiency, and HER2 in p53abn endometrial cancer.
+To understand the clinical relevance of the immune response to p53abn endometrial cancer, we systematically profiled the immune cell composition of 256 clinically annotated p53abn endometrial cancers with multiplex immunofluorescence for CTL, TH, Tregs, B cells, plasma cells and macrophages.
+Further, we evaluated the expression patterns of PD1, PDL1 and IDO1, three pharmacologically actionable immunosuppressive molecules with translational relevance to current clinical trials in endometrial cancer.
+Finally, we investigated the relationship between immune composition, homologous recombination deficiency, and HER2 in p53abn endometrial cancer.

 2 Methods